GoDutch App

 Cancelling a business account for a sole proprietorship or self-employed individual

 Many entrepreneurs wonder whether you need to have a business account for a sole proprietorship or as a self-employed person.
-With these types of business structures, you are the sole owner and authorised person as an entrepreneur.
-Therefore, cancelling a business account is usually straightforward and can be arranged quickly.
-Often, you can do this yourself through your bank's online platform or by contacting customer service.
+With these business structures, you are the sole owner and authorised person as the entrepreneur.
+As a result, closing a business account is usually easy and quick to arrange.
+Often, you can do this yourself via your bank’s online environment or by contacting customer service.

 However, good preparation remains important.
-Make sure that all business payments are settled and that there are no more active direct debits.
-By securing your administration completely, you prevent income or expenses from being processed incorrectly after the cancellation.
+Make sure that all business payments have been completed and that no direct debits are still active.
+By securely backing up your records, you prevent income or expenses from being processed incorrectly after the closure

 Cancelling a business account with a partnership (vof)